mvolkmann/blog/src/zig.md

 For VS Code, see the extension {% aTargetBlank "https://github.com/ziglang/vscode-zig", "Zig Language" %}.
+This provides code formatting and intellisense.

+Add a trailing comma after the last field in a struct causes each field to placed on a separate line.
+Without the trailing comma, if all the fields fit on a single line then they will be placed on a single line.

 Editor extensions typically handle unused variables by adding a line that uses them.